-- Over the twelve month period to 31 December 2007, the Equity Segment of the Pension Fund produced a cumulative return of 6.90%, above the benchmark return of 5.69% by 1.21%.
-Norges Bank have calculated a twelve month Pension Fund return for the Equity Segment to be 6.82%.
-The 0.08% difference is mainly attributed to the timing of a significant cashflow, which occurred during November, and the difference between how Norges Bank and BNY MAS allowed for this cashflow within their respective performance calculations.
-Please refer to Section 6 of this report for an explanation of the returns deviations between BNY MAS and Norges Bank experienced during July, August, October and November. - BNY MAS reported a twelve month benchmark return of 5.69% whereas Norges Bank has reported 5.67%.
-This difference is due to the fact that Norges Bank amended the previously set benchmark tax adjustment in June 2007, to be included in the benchmark return in December 2006. - On a month-by-month basis, the performance of the Pension Fund's Equity Segment exceeded the benchmark in each month, with the exception of March, August and November, where performance was behind benchmark.
-Outperformance was greatest during July, September and October, where performance exceeded the benchmark by 0.36%, 0.28% and 0.28% respectively.
-Underperformance was greatest during August and November, with performance below benchmark by 0.41% and 0.17% respectively.
+- Over the twelve month period to 31 December 2008, the Equity Segment of the Pension Fund produced a cumulative return of -40.79%, below the benchmark return of -39.59% by 1.20%.
+Norges Bank have calculated a twelve month Pension Fund return for the Equity Segment to be -40.70%.
+The 0.09% difference between the cumulative twelve month return calculated by BNY MAS and that calculated by Norges Bank is mainly attributed to the timing of significant cashflows, which occurred during June and September, and the difference between how Norges Bank and BNY MAS allowed for these cashflows within their respective performance calculations.
+Please refer to Section 6 of this report for an explanation of the returns deviations between BNY MAS and Norges Bank experienced during February, April, May, June, September, November and December. - Over the twelve month period to 31 December 2008, BNY MAS reported a twelve month benchmark return of -39.59% whereas Norges Bank has reported -39.56%.
+This difference is mainly attributed to timing of rebalancing within the benchmark and the differences between how Norges Bank and BNY MAS allowed for this rebalancing within their respective calculations. - On a month-by-month basis, the performance of the Pension Fund's Equity Segment underperformed the benchmark in most months, with the exception of February, April, May, November and December, where performance exceeded the benchmark.
+Outperformance was greatest during April and December where the Equity Segment outperformed the benchmarks of 6.14% and 0.80% by 0.32% and 0.47% respectively.
+The greatest underperformance occurred in September where the Pension Fund underperformed the benchmark return of -10.94% by 1.56%.

-4.1.2 Pension Fund - Fixed Income Returns (Currency Basket)
+4.1.3 Pension Fund - Fixed Income Returns (Currency Basket)